petetanru/petetanru.github.io/_projects/th-nmt.md

    i.e.: "should this connector or the next connector be the end of a sentence?"

-   A simple way of handling this is to treat them all as EOS, but that would obviously create several short sentences that may be is unnaturally lacking in context.
-The point is that no fixed rules would work here, only probabilities.
+   One bad way to handle this is to treat all connector terms as EOS, but that would obviously create several short sentences that is unnaturally lacking in context.
+The point is that no fixed rules would work here, only comprehension of the loss and gains that result from translating a certain way.
 Without proper editing, it is not uncommon to see run-on sentences when translating Thai writings to other languages.

 3. **Lack of large parallel data** - This is probably self explanatory..
 But most recently, we now have TED Talks from [WIT3!](https://wit3.fbk.eu/)